 1. A constant flow of new students to keep schedules as full as possible

 Over the course of the year, students can move or quit.
 This can leave a teacher with gaps or holes in their schedule.
 Most student register and start lessons in September.
 Most music schools only advertise in late August and September for new students.
 At our school, however, we spend a lot of money on advertising and marketing year round to keep our teacher’s schedules as full as possible.
-Each year we spend over $50,000 on advertising in newspapers, yellow pages, direct mail, community publications and other media to constantly attract new students.
-We are continually registering new students for our private music lessons even during typically slower registration months like May to June.
+Each year we spend over $50,000 on advertising in social media, newspapers, direct mail, community publications and other media to constantly attract new students.
+We are continually registering new students for our private music lessons even during typically slower registration months like May to August.

 2. Full time administrative support

 In many small music studios there is no receptionist on duty.
 This means that the teachers are faced with administration details when they should be concentrating on teaching.
-We have full time front desk administrative staff 7 days a week to handle routine questions and details that arise.
+We have full-time front desk administrative staff 7 days a week to handle routine questions and details that arise.
 From scheduling to collecting fees or arranging an accompanist for recitals, these details are handled by our administrators not the teacher.
 This means the teacher is free to focus on teaching and not get bogged down by administration.

 3. Employee’s benefits